haggismcbean/pangea-api/README.md

 # How I will get there
 [] Core functionality
 	[x] account creation
+	[] Sentence former (basic) -> communicates with some kind of character class which contains needed descriptive words and so on.
+We need this to create descriptions of different characters.
 	[] character creation
 	[] character 'speak' event (to start, this is the only event). start just pushing straight to relevent webhooks [] GameStateManager as intermediary between speech and user alerts [] User channel priorities (basic)
-	[] Sentence former (basic) -> communicates with some kind of character class which contains needed descriptive words and so on.

 [] Increasing user's available actions
 	[] things characters can do to each other